Heck-R/HeckR_ClipLog/README.md

 ## Instant paste delay

-There is a normally unnoticable delay before you can do something again, which is due to this functionallity should not really be possible, thus it uses a little workaround
+There is a normally unnoticeable delay before you can do something again, which is due to this functionality should not really be possible, thus it uses a little workaround

 ## Loading back the last saved clip after starting HeckR_ClipLog

 The intended use of this script is having it automatically started my windows, but in this case it is not possible to automatically load the last clip, since windows locks the files until the user logs in.
 This means that even if there is a clip in the history with the current index, it is not loaded yet.
-This is automatically fixed if something is being copied, or any functionallity is being used which loads a clip
+This is automatically fixed if something is being copied, or any functionality is being used which loads a clip

-## Microsoft's Office hotkey interference

-Microsoft recently put an inbuilt hotkey into Windows, which you have to manually disable if you do not wish to have MS Office pop up every time.
-You can find some information about this on the following page: [HowToGeek - How to Remap the Office Key on Your Keyboard](https://www.howtogeek.com/445318/how-to-remap-the-office-key-on-your-keyboard/)

-The method I recommend is using the `REG ADD HKCU\Software\Classes\ms-officeapp\Shell\Open\Command /t REG_SZ /d rundll32` command in your PowerShell console.

-## Responsibility
-Only use or do anything at your own risk.
-I do not take responsibility for any damage which occours from using or following anything here in any way, shape or form

 ## Key namings